 Wireless phones provide controlled two-way communication and message storage….for a price $$$.

 The latest greatest option for hand-held devices are call system apps that run on WiFi enabled devices such as the iTouch.
-Some of the more advanced call system providers are offering apps such as Vigil Mobile that allow your care staff to receive call system alerts and also allow for staff communication through the app or through other voice messaging apps like Facetime or Skype.
-Other advantanges to call system apps include the ability for staff to review calls that have already been answered or to notify coworkers they are on the way to a call so that not everyone is heading the same way at the same time.
+Some of the more advanced call system providers are offering apps such as Vigil Mobile that allow your care staff to receive call system alerts and also allow for two way voice communication through the app.
+Other advantages to call system apps include the ability for staff to review calls that have already been answered or to notify coworkers they are on the way to a call so that not everyone is heading the same way at the same time.
 Call system apps are also a great way for management to stay in touch with what’s going on at the community from home or anywhere.
 As with any app, it is dependent on your access to the internet.
 If your staff are carrying WiFi only devices you need to ensure your WiFi coverage is thorough and high quality.
 You also need to be aware that these apps rely on full time internet access so you need a highly reliable internet connection in your building.
 From a cost perspective, assuming you already have an excellent WiFi network, you are really just looking at the cost of the device and likely a licensing fee from the provider.

 Call system apps offer advanced features compared to other options, as long as your internet connection and WiFi network are highly reliable.